-OKLAHOMA CITY — Oklahoma voters who wish to cast ballots in the Aug.
-26 primary runoff election have until Friday to register to vote.
+OKLAHOMA CITY — Oklahomans who want to cast a ballot in the Nov.
+4 general election have until Friday to register to vote.